Brighton and Hove Psychotherapy

 We have established that all modern talking therapies hail from psychoanalysis and that psychoanalysis remains an extremely important and in-depth treatment for certain patient groups.
 So, are the terms counselling and psychotherapy interchangeable?
 No.

-A saying I often repeat is that I have met many counsellors who call themselves psychotherapists, but no psychotherapists who call themselves counsellors.
+An anecdote I believe sheds some light on the overlap and difference is that I have met many counsellors who call themselves psychotherapists, but no psychotherapists who call themselves counsellors.

 Unlike analysis, counselling and psychotherapy do look, at least to the layperson, rather similar: two people sitting in a room talking.
 They meet for a therapy hour (usually) and tend to meet on the same day at the same time, weekly (again, usually).
 However, what looks the same on the surface belies a profound difference in depth of thought, application and clinical process.